 Institutional Controls (ICs) and Engineering Controls (ECs) at the Facility were implemented in accordance with the Final Remedy Implementation requirements described in the Facility's Permit.
-Institutional controls (ICs) and environmental controls (ECs) include (but but are not limited to) the prohibition of the use of the property for residential use, and the use of groundwater beneath the property except for non-contact cooling water.
-A UECA Covenant was recorded with the City of Richmond and Chesterfield County, Virginia in September 2014.
+ICs and ECs include (but but are not limited to) the prohibition of the use of the property for residential use, and the use of groundwater beneath the property except for non-contact cooling water.
+A UECA Covenant was recorded with the City of Richmond and Chesterfield County, VA in September 2014.

 The site is under continued use.

 RCRA Corrective Action activities at this facility are being conducted under the direction of the Virginia Department of Environmental Quality with assistance from the EPA Region 3.